-Another misconception about sports drinks or using carbohydrates (solid or liquid) during a workout is they will cause weight gain or detract from weight/fat loss efforts.
+Another misconception about sports drinks or using carbohydrates (solid or liquid) during a workout, is that they will cause weight gain or detract from weight/fat loss efforts.

 Even if an athlete is trying to improve their body composition, we don’t want to sacrifice performance nutrition.
-In short, I will cut calories (energy) from other areas of the diet if needed for an athlete but I won’t cut down their performance nutrition.
-This means I’m never going to tell a high-level gymnast just to “drink water” during a 4+ hour workout just because they’re trying to lean out.
+In short, I will cut calories (energy) from other areas of the diet if needed for an athlete, but I won’t cut down their performance nutrition.
+This means I’m never going to tell a high-level gymnast her hydration should only come from water during a 4+ hour workout, just because they’re trying to lean out.

-As a simple aside, type 2 diabetes comes from excessive bodyfat that blunts insulin sensitivity and causes the pancreas to “work too hard” which overtime can cause loss of function and thus the need for injected insulin to regulate blood glucose.
-This is very different than type 1 diabetes which is an autoimmune disease where the body is genetically programed to destroy the insulin-producing cells of the pancreas leading to a total insulin deficiency and the need for injected insulin to sustain life (yes, even on a ketogenic diet small amounts of insulin are always needed for someone with type 1 diabetes).
+As a simple aside, type 2 diabetes comes from excessive bodyfat that blunts insulin sensitivity and causes the pancreas to “work too hard”.
+Overtime, this can cause loss of function and thus the need for injected insulin to regulate blood glucose.
+This is very different than type 1 diabetes, which is an autoimmune disease where the body is genetically programed to destroy the insulin-producing cells of the pancreas leading to a total insulin deficiency and the need for injected insulin to sustain life.
+And yes, even on a ketogenic diet small amounts of insulin are always needed for someone with type 1 diabetes.

-The societal problems with obesity right now, especially in children, are in part related to an excess of sugary beverages (flavored milk, sugary soda/sports drinks, and juice), but again this is all relative to context.
-It is not the sugary beverages in and of themselves that are causing the issue, but the likelihood of them contributing to an energy surplus that children are not reconciling through adequate physical activity.
+The societal problems with obesity right now, especially in children, are in part related to an excess of sugary beverages (flavored milk, sugary soda/sports drinks, and juice).
+But again, this is all relative to context.
+It is not the sugary beverages in and of themselves that are causing the issue.
+Its more the likelihood of them contributing to an energy surplus that children are not reconciling through adequate physical activity.

-A glass of chocolate milk as a post-workout snack for the gymnast is not necessarily “excessive” nor will it cause detriment to their body composition or health if used in the appropriate context and within their energy needs.
+A glass of chocolate milk as a post-workout snack for the gymnast is not necessarily “excessive”.
+Nor will it cause detriment to their body composition or health if used in the appropriate context and within their energy needs.
 An eight-ounce glass of chocolate milk has about 30g of carbohydrate, of which 18 g are added sugar which is 1.5 tbsp.
-It also has 8g of protein which provides a 3:1 carbohydrate to protein ratio which is ideal for post-workout recovery.
-The carbohydrate (natural milk sugar lactose and added sugar) start the process of refilling muscle and liver glycogen stores (essential for two-a-day workouts) and the protein beings the process of muscle repair/recovery (muscle protein synthesis).
+It also has 8g of protein which provides a 3:1 carbohydrate to protein ratio, which is ideal for post-workout recovery.
+The carbohydrate (natural milk sugar lactose and added sugar) starts the process of refilling muscle and liver glycogen stores (essential for two-a-day workouts) and the protein begins the process of muscle repair/recovery (muscle protein synthesis).

 Using a glass of chocolate milk for a high-level gymnast’s post-workout snack is very different than sedentary children drinking 2-3 cups of juice and flavored milk at school every day and then coming home to more juice, soda, and flavored milk.
-Several cups of juice, flavored milk, and soda per day would be an excessive amount of added sugar, in turn calories, and would likely put them over their energy needs which would eventually cause weight gain if continued long enough.
-And, these are “empty” sources of calories for the most part (soda, sugary Gatorade) which displace other important nutrients.
-I will add that though the chocolate milk still has some protein and calcium and thus provides some valuable nutrition, I’d prefer children to drink white milk.
+Several cups of juice, flavored milk, and soda per day would be an excessive amount of added sugar, in turn calories.
+This pattern would likely put them over their energy needs, which would eventually cause weight gain if continued long enough.
+And, these are “empty” sources of calories for the most part (soda, sugary Gatorade) that displace other important nutrients.
+I will add that although the chocolate milk still has some protein and calcium and thus provides some valuable nutrition, I’d prefer children to drink white milk.